alexwang19/alexwang19.github.io/README.md

-## Java Sctript Tool to create Agent Helm values.yaml
+## Java Script Tool to create Agent Helm values.yaml
 ### This can be used by SaaS and On-Prem

 ### Product